dart-lang/site-www/src/overview.md

 multi-platform development, paired with a
 [flexible execution runtime platform](#platform) for app frameworks.

-Languages are defined by their _technical envelope_ —
-the choices made during development that shape the capabilities and strengths of a language.
+Languages are defined by their _technical envelope_—the choices made during development that shape the capabilities and strengths of a language.
 Dart is designed for a technical envelope that is particularly suited to client development,